Seaweed art

 Join us for this one-day practical introduction to bio-materials in the fashion industry.
 Seaweed is an exciting prospect as an alternative to many of our currently used petro-plastic fibres and is increasingly being explored as an alternative, sustainable, material.

-After foraging for suitable types of seaweed at the beach and learning about their uses, we will take these back to the studio and make bio-plastic samples, experimenting with different design applications to create a collection of bio-material plastics to take home.
+We'll learn about seaweed types and preparation methods then make several bio-plastic samples, experimenting with different methods and ingredients to create a collection of bio-material plastics to take home.

 Tuition fees per individual: £150